 Click here for further information on Hoshin Kanri, or continue your journey with these recommendations:

-- Danaher, Ingersoll Rand and Xerox: Policy Deployment in Practice: Learn why the experiences of these companies can teach us a lot about adopting Policy Deployment / Hoshin Kanri.
+- Danaher, Ingersoll Rand, and Xerox: Hoshin Kanri in practice: Learn why the experiences of these companies can teach us a lot about adopting Policy Deployment / Hoshin Kanri.

 About the author